Liltur/COVID-19_ETL-Project/ETL-Project-master/README.md

   * Found a way of finding the daily increase with respect to each table.
 This value was converted from a float to an integer

 * LOADING STEPS
-  * I established a connection to a local MYSQL server in our desktop to store the data
+  * I established a connection to a local MySQL server in our desktop to store the data
   * I have a schema that creates the tables, and we can confirm it using cursor.execute("SHOW TABLES").
-  * I pushed the Pandas DataFrame to the local MYSQL server so I can retrieve and query the data in our Jupyter Notebook
+  * I pushed the Pandas DataFrame to the local MySQL server so I can retrieve and query the data in our Jupyter Notebook

 * Analysis / SQL Queries
 In this part, I want to find: